kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## The Problem

-You use many tools — documents, calendars, emails, databases.
+You use many tools — documents, calendars, emails, databases
-Each has data you might want an AI assistant to use.
+Each has data you might want an AI assistant to use
-Without MCP, every tool must be integrated manually.
+Without MCP, every tool must be integrated manually
 That is slow, fragile, and unsafe

 > Understanding challenges and limitations is as important as knowing capabilities.
 Realistic assessment of obstacles helps you plan appropriately and avoid nasty surprises.